HullaBrian/ttd-capa/README.md

 - Visual Studio
 - Python 3.10+ for CAPA
 - A TTD `.run` trace (plus its `.idx`; the extractor builds the `.idx` on first run if missing).
-Record one with WinDbg Preview's Time-travel debugging or `tttracer.exe`.
+Record one with WinDbg or the CLI tool `ttd.exe`.
 - x64 traces only in this version.

 # Building ttd-capa